A case study of multiple wave solutions in a reaction-diffusion system using invariant manifolds and global bifurcations: Discussion

-On the other hand, according to the summary given in table \ref{tab:resumenOV}, to obtain an oscillatory behavior of populations in space as time goes by, the condition is to be in any of the regions II-VI of the bifurcation diagram.
-In these, many wave trains with different spatiotemporal periods can be found.
-Finally, to avoid chaos and ensure that both species establish in a stationary state in which they survive in the long term, then the main requirement for the model parameters is to remain away from the homoclinic bifurcation curves and torus bifurcations.
+We also performed a thorough search for traveling waves connecting stationary states with $V=0$ to invariant objects with $U,V>0$ in each parameter region in Fig.~\ref{fig:bifurcacion} (In the particular case of $p_m$, we chose $c=10$ in order to ensure its eigenvalues are real).
+This procedure involved the computation of 3D and 4D unstable manifolds of equilibria $p_1$ and $p_m$, respectively, following the scheme from~\cite{siads20}.
+Unfortunately, all the computed orbits have negative $(U,V)$ coordinates for some $z>0$ and, hence, did not match our initial criterium of non-negativity.

-The amplitude of the oscillations varies in markedly different scales for the rescaled variables, and variations in $V$ are much more pronounced than that of~$U$ for pulses, fronts and trains.
-This difference in amplitudes can be explained by paying attention to the following observations: (i)~the prey and the predator populations spatially spread at distinct rates.
-This rate difference provides that the low-diffusivity population promotes a heterogeneous aggregation of the two populations along the domain; in consequence, both traveling-wave profiles propagate in a spatially non-homogenous shape, regardless of $d<1$ or $d>1$; (ii)~the prey-predator ratio in the original variables $N/P$ prevails as both amplitudes are of the same order in any escenarios here considered; (iii)~upon integrating system~\eqref{edp} along the whole finite spatial domain and assuming uniform convergence in time, we obtain that solutions satisfy formulae:
+While the amplitude of the solutions we found may be rather small, it is important to emphasize that our results are qualitative; that is, our aim was not to present specifically quantitative features of the predator-prey interaction on which the system is based, but to show what kind of dynamical behavior one may hope to find, either theoretically or numerically.
+That said, the amplitude of the oscillations varies in markedly different scales for the rescaled variables, and variations in $V$ are much more pronounced than those of~$U$ for pulses, fronts and trains.
+This difference in amplitudes can be explained by paying attention to the following observations: (i) quantities $u$ and $v$ spatially spread at distinct rates.
+This rate difference provides that the low-diffusivity variable promotes a heterogeneous aggregation of both variables along the domain; in consequence, both traveling-wave profiles propagate in a spatially non-homogenous shape, regardless of $d<1$ or $d>1$; (ii)~the ratio in the original variables $u/v$ prevails as both amplitudes are of the same order in any scenarios here considered; (iii)~upon integrating system~\eqref{edp} along finite spatial domain, and assuming uniform convergence in time, we obtain that solutions satisfy formulae: